hmunye/llama.nvim/README.md

                 -- (Default: 0)
                 seed = 0,

-                -- (string[]) Defines one or more stop sequences that will halt the -- text generation when encountered.
+                -- (string[]|nil) Defines one or more stop sequences that will halt the -- text generation when encountered.
+(Default: nil) stop = nil,
-                stop = { "" },

                 -- (int) Defines the maximum number of tokens to generate in a response.
                 -- Setting it to -1 means the generation is unlimited.
 A positive integer